Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/Stepper Motor.rst

     :lines: 25-45
     :dedent:

-And then determine whether the stepper motor is in stopping state according to the value of “m.steps”.
+And then determine whether the stepper motor is in stopping state according to the value of "m.steps".
 If it is true, change the rotating direction of motor, and drive the motor to rotate a circle.

 .. literalinclude:: ../../../freenove_Kit/Processing/Sketches/Sketch_16_1_1_SteppingMotor/Sketch_16_1_1_SteppingMotor.pde
     :linenos: